-- -- Efforts to date to complete the requirement for all existing child care staff in licensed, regulated or registered programs - --- Efforts to date to complete the requirement for all existing child care staff in other programs eligible to receive CCDF services (e.g. license-exempt CCDF eligible providers) - -- Key challenges to fully implementing this requirements - -- Strategies used to address these challenges
+-- Efforts to date to complete the requirement for all existing child care staff in other programs eligible to receive CCDF services (e.g. license-exempt CCDF eligible providers)

 Connecticut's law requiring fingerprint based background checks of child care providers came into effect in the late 1990's.
 Any providers/staff who entered the field before that and did not change employment have not been fingerprinted.
 Those individuals were considered "grandfathered in."
-Under Connecticut's new statute requiring comprehensive background checks every five years, all providers, including those previously grandfathered in, will undergo a background check at least once every five years.
-The OEC will ensure that anyone who has not undergone a background check in the last five years does so in 2019.
-Under Connecticut's new statute requiring comprehensive background check every five years, all providers, including those previously grandfathered in, will be captured.
-The OEC is currently phasing in this new requirement.
+Under Connecticut's new statute requiring comprehensive a) Milestone #3 Prerequisite for New (Prospective) Child Care Staff: Describe the requirements, policies and procedures for the search of the in-state child abuse and neglect registry.